Ab-Initio Molecular Dynamics Potential Development

 The official documentation is hosted on github pages: https://chrisostrouchov.com/dftfit/

 DFTFIT provides a command line interface.
 Of course the package can be used as a standard python package.

 Tutorial and Documentation

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
-These should be submitted at the Gitlab repository.
-Github is only used for visibility.
+These should be submitted at the Github repository.

 Release history Release notifications